There's something in the water

-The project will be led by Dr Tim Jones, senior lecturer in environmental geology in the School of Earth and Ocean Sciences, with assistance from geophysics expert Dr Peter Brabham and David Hull, a Masters student who will be working full time on the project.
+The project will be led by Dr Tim Jones, senior lecturer in environmental geology in the School of Earth and Environmental Sciences, with assistance from geophysics expert Dr Peter Brabham and David Hull, a Masters student who will be working full time on the project.

 The initial investigation into the local groundwater, which is currently underway, will be followed by a detailed examination of the bedrock system and the team is expected to report back with results in September.

 Dr Jones commented: "Our first investigations suggest that this is a most unusual source of groundwater.
 The valley at Penderyn is a deep, probably V-shaped, cut through the Carboniferous Limestone, which is now in-filled with sediments.
 Rain falls on the catchment above the distillery, seeps through fractures in the limestone, and then is channelled down the valley under the distillery.

 "The project will look at the volumes of groundwater, the pathways of that groundwater through the local geology and advise the distillery on the sustainable use of this important local resource."